treyturner/geb-spock-gradle-grid/README.md

 ## Configuration
 You have a few choices on how to run tests.
 - Browser Type
+  - chrome
-  - Chrome
+  - chromeHeadless
-  - Chrome Headless
+  - firefox
-  - Firefox
+  - firefoxHeadless
-  - Firefox Headless
+  - ie
 - Browser Location
-  - Local
+  - local
-  - Grid
+  - grid
     - For continuous integration.
 [Docker] is ideal for setting up your own [grid] (local or remote)
-    - If your grid is remote, set a `GRID_URL` environment variable, ie. `http://your.grid.ip.address:4444/wd/hub`
+    - If your grid is remote, set `gridUrl` in [WebDriver.groovy] accordingly, or you can set a `GRID_URL` environment variable, ie. `http://your.grid.ip.address:4444/wd/hub`

 [Docker]: https://www.docker.com/products/docker-toolbox
 [WebDriver.groovy]: util/src/main/groovy/util/WebDriver.groovy#L33

 Based on your choices to the above, edit the [Globals.groovy] file for the module you intend to configure.
+The browser **type** set in this file applies to IDEA spec executions only, as Gradle sets a value up front.
+The browser **location** applies to both Gradle and IDEA.

-[Globals.groovy]: search-engine-exercises/src/main/groovy/search_engine_exercises/Globals.groovy#L5
+[Globals.groovy]: search-engine-exercises/src/main/groovy/search_engine_exercises/Globals.groovy#L6

 ## IntelliJ IDEA
 [IDEA] works great with Gradle; just 'Import project from existing sources' and select the root `build.gradle` script.